amabnl/amadeus-ws-client/README.md

 ![](http://i.imgur.com/7ZcCgnj.jpg)

-We currently support a full AIR booking flow based on MasterPricer, including seat selection, as well as a number of additional messages useful for automation.
+We currently support a full AIR booking flow with MasterPricer, including seat selection and ATC ticket changer flow, as well as a number of additional messages useful for automation.
 See the full list of supported messages [here](docs/list-of-supported-messages.rst).

 # Purpose